10 Tips: Raising Toddlers to College Students

 6. Pray for guidance, peace, and wisdom.

 God wants the best for your child.
 He will lead you and if you ask for wisdom, he will give it.
 Trust God in your decision as you dedicate this to Him.

 7. Trust your child.

 If you have a good kid that has a track record of making wise decisions, you really have nothing to worry about.
-If you can afford it, allow your student to do whatever it takes to get to the school of his/her choice.
-If you can’t, than pray for a miracle or consider that circumstance as an answer that it is not the right school for your child.
+Finances allowing, let your student do whatever it takes to get to the school of his/her choice.
+If you can’t, then pray for a miracle or consider that circumstance as an answer that it is not the right school for your child.

 I remember wanting to go to a Christian college that also has a law school.
 I wanted to go there, but my parents couldn’t afford it.
 My mom gave me 3 choices of colleges.
 I am not sure that my decision was made through out and out logic, but it all worked out.
-I chose to stay at home and go to a good local public college (yes it was liberal, but I made it through and my oldest son now goes there – I hate the liberal teaching, but if he is going to go to medical or dental school, he will sit through it there too.
+I chose to stay at home and go to a good local public college — it was more liberal than I liked, but I made it through and my oldest son now goes there.
+If he is going to go to medical or dental school, he will sit through it there too.
 At least he is living at home and we can discuss any relevant issues.
-He was strong in his faith before he went and is still very strong today (Hard decision though).
+He was strong in his faith before he went and is still very strong today.

 I was later accepted to law school and now am a lawyer (though not practicing at this time).
 Although my first desire was not met, nothing can thwart the purposes of God.
 By the way, I met my husband at this university!

 8. Trust yourself.

 God placed you as your student’s parent to guide, teach, nurture, and love.
 You are the most equipped to make this decision.
 No matter what others around you are doing, you will have a “gut” feeling of what is best for your family.

 9. Remember 6 months from now, you will most likely have reached a decision.